CIS565-Fall-2016/Project4-CUDA-Rasterizer/README.md

 * UV texture mapping with perspective correct texture coordinates
 * Support rasterizing Triangles, Lines, Points
 * Super Sampling Anti-Aliasing (SSAA)
+* Correct color interpolation between points on a primitive

 ## Project Introduction
 As we all know, rasterizeration converts vector graphics into dot matrix graphics.
 It is quite popular and important in real-time rendering area.
 Modern 3D rendering APIs like OpenGL, DirectX (Microsoft), Vulkan (Khronos, quite new area) are all implemented related to rasterize techniques.